 MAGOLEGO, or ‘elective courses from open university list’ – these are subjects from an obligatory list of elective courses to be chosen by first-year Master’s students in all educational programmes OR a special part of the curriculum with a particular ECTS credits limit which is freely chosen by a Master's students.

 MINORS – an important part of the new undergraduate study model (launched in 2014).
 A minor is a combination of non-core subjects, which will add to a student’s educational track.
 Most minors are currently taught in Russian but there are some that are taught in English.

 OPEN OPTIONAL COURSES (in the Course Catalogue: optional courses - university)—courses in various fields of study that can be studied by students of any faculty, class year, or educational programme.
 Their important feature is that they can be studied not only by HSE students, but also by anyone from other Moscow universities or elsewhere who has a wish to do so.

 Other features of HSE Unviersity degree programmes include:

 PROJECTS that represent a new element of the undergraduate educational model (since 2014).
 Depending on the requirements for project participants, students of different years and educational programmes can participate.

+MASSIVE OPEN ONLINE COURSES by leading HSE lecturers.
+The courses can be found in open access on Coursera and the Russian National Open Education Platform.
 In addition to the opportunities mentioned above, students can take fee-paying continuing education programmes in the framework of the ‘HSE+ PROJECT’, offered by various university departments.